FlippedAle/2020_5DI_Team1_DOnofrio/docs/srs.md

 This document provides informations on the requirements for the **OnGo** application.
 Project goals, scope and definitions are given in the _introduction_.
-_Design constraints_ and _application environment_ are descrived in the following section.
+_Design constraints_ and _application environment_ are described in the following section.
 _Nonfunctional requirements_ are outlined for later verification.
 _Functional requirements_ are given to show the system features and expected user interaction.
 The _Software Project Management Plan_ will give specifics on project budget and schedule.